aazahrou/aspirethemes.github.io/_docs/magaz-wordpress.md

 ### Translation

-Magaz theme is full ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.
+The Magaz theme is fully ready to be translated into other languages and could be easily translated with [poedit.net](https://poedit.net/) application.

-The theme contains the main translation file `magaz.pot` inside the languages directory which will be used by poedit application.
+The theme contains the main translation file `magaz.pot` inside the languages directory which will be used by the poedit application.

 **Here are simple steps:**